mostafajb587/soc-lab-foundation/README.md

 # Enterprise SOC Lab Foundation

+## Overview

-A lightweight, enterprise-style cybersecurity lab designed from a SOC Analyst perspective and built as the foundation for future security monitoring, detection, investigation, threat hunting, incident response, and SOC automation projects.
+The **Enterprise SOC Lab Foundation** is a lightweight, enterprise-style cybersecurity lab designed from a SOC Analyst perspective and built as the foundation for future security monitoring, detection, investigation, threat hunting, incident response, and SOC automation projects.

 The project focuses on building a realistic and controlled enterprise security foundation rather than implementing the full SOC stack in a single environment.

-## Overview

-The lab provides a segmented environment containing:
+The lab provides:

 * pfSense firewall and gateway
 * Separate Users and Servers networks